kl1nton/1_Applied_Basic_Science/3 Pathology.md

     E. Teratoma

 ## Questions 11-15

 ### Question 11
+Which one of the following disease states is characterised by a kidney biopsy specimen that shows subendothelial granular electron-dense deposits?

+    A. Goodpasture’s syndrome
+    B. Membranous glomerulonephritis
+    C. Rapidly progressive glomerulonephritis
+    D. Post-streptococcal glomerulonephritis
+    E. Systemic lupus erythematosus

 ### Question 12
+Macrophages phagocytose cellular debris and pathogens either as stationary or mobile cells.
+Which of the following cells are the precursors of macrophages?

+    A. Basophils
+    B. Eosinophils
+    C. Lymphocytes
+    D. Monocytes
+    E. Neutrophils

 ### Question 13
+A 41-year-old unconscious woman was brought to the Emergency Department.
+In view of history of severe headache prior to becoming unconscious a CT scan was requested, which was suggestive of subarachnoid haemorrhage.
+Which one of the following is the most common cause of spontaneous subarachnoid haemorrhage?

+    A. Arteriovenous malformation
+    B. Blood dyscrasia
+    C. Intracranial congenital aneurysm
+    D. Primary brain tumour
+    E. Tumour metastatic to the brain

 ### Question 14
+An icteric 6-weeks-old baby was found to have cholestatic jaundice.
+Which one of the following conditions is the most common cause of neonatal cholestasis?

+    A. Budd–chiari syndrome
+    B. Choledochal cyst
+    C. Extrahepatic biliary atresia
+    D. Intrahepatic biliary atresia
+    E. Primary biliary cirrhosis

 ### Question 15
+The first symptom of thyroid cancer most commonly is a nodule in the thyroid region of the neck.
+Which one of the following is the most common primary malignant tumour of the thyroid gland?

+    A. Anaplastic carcinoma
+    B. Follicular carcinoma
+    C. Large cell carcinoma
+    D. Medullary carcinoma
+    E. Papillary carcinoma

 ## Questions 16-20

 ### Question 16
+Which one of the following features is absent in primary biliary cirrhosis, an autoimmune disease of the liver?

+    A. Bile duct destruction
+    B. Cholestasis
+    C. Irregular regenerative nodules
+    D. Large lymphoid aggregates in the portal tracts
+    E. Prominent plasma cell infiltrate

 ### Question 17
+Which cell types are most commonly seen in tissues with chronic inflammation?

+    A. Eosinophil leucocytes
+    B. Lymphocytes
+    C. Mast cells
+    D. Platelets
+    E. Polymorphonuclear leucocytes

 ### Question 18
+Granulation tissue is characterised by:

+    A. Giant cells and fibroblasts
+    B. Giant cells and lymphocytes
+    C. Giant cells, plasma cells and lymphocytes
+    D. Neutrophils and necrotic tissue
+    E. Proliferation of new capillaries with fibroblasts and new collagen formation

 ### Question 19
+Which one of the following is the most common benign bone tumours that affects individuals under the age of 21 years?

+    A. Aneurysmal bone cyst
+    B. Chondromyxoid fibroma
+    C. Giant cell tumour
+    D. Osteochondroma
+    E. Osteogenic sarcoma

 ### Question 20
+Which one of the following is the most frequently encountered colorectal lesion of epithelial derivation?

+    A. Adenocarcinoma
+    B. Adenomatous polyp
+    C. Metaplastic polyp
+    D. Mixed adenomatous and villous polyp
+    E. Villous polyp

 ## Questions 21-25
 ### Question 21